Lotte players aim to perform well for the second consecutive year

 Nishikawa reflected on his first season as a professional, saying, "A lot of things happened and I was able to experience a lot of different things, which I don't think you can experience in your first year.
 On the contrary, I was in a bad mood and things weren't going well at first, but now I think it was good that I was able to experience that first."

-Looking ahead to his crucial second year, he stated his determination, saying, "I think it will be very important in terms of performance to continue to grow and achieve a career high each year that is better than the previous year.
-I'm still not satisfied with myself, so there's always someone better.
-In that sense, I want to improve even more and become a batter who can aim for Home Run runs next time."
+Looking ahead to his crucial second year, he stated his determination, saying, "I think it's very important in terms of performance to improve each year and have a career-higher season than the previous year.
+I'm still not satisfied with myself, and there are always people better than me, so in that sense I want to raise my level even more and become a batter who can aim for a .300 batting average and double-digit Home Run runs next time."

-During the off-season, he plans to train independently with Shota Morishita of Hanshin Tigers Tigers.
-This season, he aims to win the batting hitter, Best Nine, and Golden Glove Award.
+During the offseason, he plans to train independently with Hanshin Tigers Tigers.
+This season, he aims to win the batting hitter, Best Nine award, and Golden Glove award.

 ◆ Terachi: "The feeling that I will never lose."

-In his second year as a professional last season, Ryusei Terachi made it onto the opening day first team, capitalized on his one chance, and increased his playing time.
-He also reached the required number of at-bats, finishing with a batting average of .256, Home Run, and 33 RBI.
+Last season, his second as a professional, Ryusei Terachi secured a spot on the opening day roster, seized the opportunity, and increased his playing time, reaching the required number of plate appearances and recording a batting average of .256, 5 Home Run, and 33 RBI.

 I think I need to work on my physical strength, my weak points, and the part where I got injured at the end.
 I am going to work on this season with the primary goal of wearing the mask, but I also have rivals.
 There are good catcher players out there, so I want to make sure I can break into their ranks.
 I will be determined not to lose, and I will do my best to win the championship," he said, pledging to win the regular catcher title. catcher The competition is fierce in the top 10, and if you catcher and starting line-up make an appearance, you can say that you have overcome the "second year jinx".
 I want to make a strong showing with my specialty, batting.